 What causes cervical dysplasia?

-Cervical dysplasia is caused by infection of the cervix with the human papillomavirus (HPV).
+Cervical dysplasia generally develops after infection of the cervix with the human papillomavirus (HPV).
 Although there are over 100 HPV types, a subgroup of HPVs have been found to infect the lining cells of the genital tract in women.
-HPV is a very common infection and is transmitted most often through sexual contact; 80% of sexually active women will acquire the virus during their lifetimes.
-It is believed that over 14 million people become infected with HPV every year in the US, and approximately 50% of those infected are between the ages of 15 and 25.
+HPV is a very common infection and is transmitted most often through sexual contact.
 Most infections occur in young women, do not produce symptoms, and resolve spontaneously without any long-term consequences.
 The average length of new HPV infections in young women is 8-13 months.
 However, it is possible to become re-infected with a different HPV type.

 Some HPV infections persist over time rather than resolve, and the reason why the infection persists in these women is not fully understood.
 Factors that may influence persistence of the infection include: